crossplane-contrib/provider-aws/INSTALL.md

-# Building and Installing the Crossplane AWS Stack
+# Building and Installing the Crossplane AWS Provider

 `provider-aws` is composed of a golang project and can be built directly with standard `golang` tools.
 We currently support two different platforms for building: